Avoiding Transplant Scars

 How to Prevent Hair Transplant Scars

 If you don’t want to deal with a hair transplant scar, the Follicular Unit Extraction (FUE) method might be just what you’re looking for.
-Our clinic offers FUE using Neograft and Artas technology.
+Our clinic offers FUE using Neograft technology.
 Neograft utilizes a motorized technology that requires the expertise of a team of skilled people, while Artas is a robotic surgery treatment that uses a 3D image-guided program, motion tracking, and video imaging.
 The Artas robotic system isn’t dependent on human stamina.
 Our clinic is the first in Houston to use the computerized Artas robotic system.
 Although both hair restoration methods are more time-consuming than the FUT method, they are less invasive, require minimal to no downtime, and don’t leave you with a visible scar.
 Although scarring differs per patient, FUE hair transplant scars typically look like little dots.
 After FUE scars heal, they’re not noticeable and men can wear their hair either long or short.
 You can view some before and after photos of our FUE hair transplants on our website.
 You will see that there are no visible FUE transplant scars.
 On the same page, you can view a photo of a FUT hair transplant scar, which is clearly visible.

 Comparing FUE and FUT

 Although both FUE and FUT can improve your appearance, recovering from FUE transplants is faster than recovering from the strip method, which can take up to six weeks.
 After undergoing FUE treatment, patients can go back to work within a few days.
 Although the full healing time for each patient is different, it generally takes two to 14 days.
 Another benefit of FUE is that follicular units are removed selectively, so the donor area maintains a natural appearance afterward.
 The Neograft and Artas transplants are simply more efficient compared to FUT.